-We first investigate the performance of the proposed fast adaptive anti-jamming approach under traditional jamming attacks.
-Specifically, we assume that the intelligent jammer is dormant, while the fixed-mode jammer could launch traditional jamming attacks with a fixed jamming pattern, such as frequency sweeping jamming or comb jamming, etc. In this case, the anti-jamming problem could be simplified to a Markov decision problem, and the proposed approach is compared with the traditional pseudo-random sequence based FH approach \cite{4215896} and the emerging DRL-based FH approach \cite{8999433}, with the results shown in Fig. \ref{fig_7}.
+where $\beta(k, f_u^k)$ represents the SINR at the receiver during the $k$-th time slot, $\beta_\text{th}$ denotes the demodulation threshold, and $\delta(\cdot)$ is the indicator function.
 It is noted that each curve is averaged over 5 independent trials.
-Under different jamming modes, the throughput of the pseudo-random sequence-based approach is maintained at approximately 65\%, while the throughput of the DRL-based approach converges to 97\%.
-This is because, under a fixed jamming mode, the RL-based anti-jamming approach could effectively learn the jammer's behavior and generate corresponding anti-jamming strategies.
-Additionally, the proposed approach could achieve a throughput close to 100\% and demonstrates a substantially faster convergence rate in model training compared to the DRL-based approach, requiring approximately 80\% fewer training episodes.
+Across different jamming modes, the throughput of the pseudo-random sequence-based approach remains around 65\%, whereas both the DRL-based and labeled DRL-based approaches converge to approximately 97\%.
+This occurs because, under fixed-mode jamming attacks, the RL-based anti-jamming approach could effectively learn the jammer's behavior and generate corresponding anti-jamming strategies.
+Moreover, the proposed approach achieves a throughput close to 100\% and demonstrates a substantially faster rate of convergence during model training compared to the SOTA DRL-based approach, reducing the required training episodes by approximately 80\%.
 This improvement is attributed to the additional information gain that the coarse-grained spectrum prediction provides to the DRL.